Wally Buono: Head coach

+In 1995, perennial outstanding quarterback, Doug Flutie, suffered an injury.
+In his absence, Jeff Garcia emerged, and helped guide Calgary to another 15-3 season.
+Calgary would come up short in the Grey Cup, losing 37-20 against the Baltimore Stallions, the first American team to win the Grey Cup.

+Calgary would finish first in 1996 and second in 1997 (the year Buono earned his 100th win as a head coach), but did not win any playoff games.
+In 1998, Calgary finished first, defeated Edmonton in the West Final, and played Hamilton in the Grey Cup.
+Trailing by 1 point late in the game, Garcia engineered a drive which would allow placekicker Mark McLoughlin to kick the game-winning field goal.
+Calgary won 26-24, giving Buono his second Grey Cup win as a head coach.

+In his final 4 seasons in Calgary, Buono reached the Grey Cup twice, losing in 1999, and winning in 2001 with a team that won 8 regular season games.

+In Buono's 13 seasons as Calgary's head coach, he amassed a regular season record of 153–79–2.
+His 153 wins placed him second all-time in CFL history for a head coach at the time, and were the most wins for a CFL Head Coach with a single team.

-Buono served as head coach of the Stampeders for thirteen years (1990–2002), amassing a regular season record of 153–79–2, far and away the most wins in Stampeders history.
-He led the Stampeders to eight first-place finishes, including five straight from 1992 to 1996, and missing the playoffs only once, in 2002.
-The Stampeders went to six Grey Cup games under Buono, winning three in 1992, 1998, and 2001, and losing three in 1991, 1995, 1999.
-He left the franchise as its winningest coach in terms of victories and championships, allegedly only leaving because the Stampeders attempted to force him to play Kevin Feterik, the owner's son, as the starting quarterback, a charge both the Feteriks denied.
+He led the Stampeders to the playoffs for 12 consecutive seasons, including 8 first-place finishes and 5 straight from 1992 to 1996, and 11 Division Final appearances.
+His teams only missed the playoffs once, in 2002.
+The Stampeders went to 6 Grey Cup games under Buono, winning 3: 1992, 1998, and 2001, and losing 3: 1991, 1995, 1999.
+He left the franchise as its winningest coach in championships, allegedly only leaving because the Stampeders attempted to force him to play Kevin Feterik, the owner's son, as the starting quarterback, a charge both the Feteriks denied.

 BC Lions

-Buono left the Stampeders in 2003 and was hired as head coach and general manager of the BC Lions prior to the 2003 season.
+Buono was hired as head coach and general manager of the BC Lions prior to the 2003 season.
 In the first five seasons under Buono (2003–2007), the Lions went 62–27–1 in regular-season play, with five straight playoff appearances, four straight first-place finishes (2004–2007), and two Grey Cup appearances: a 27-19 loss to the Toronto Argonauts in 2004 and a 25-14 victory over the Montreal Alouettes in 2006.
 His teams went through a slight downturn for the following three seasons, including two that were under .500.
 His team returned to prominence in 2011 after they once again finished first in the west division and followed it with a 34-23 victory over the Winnipeg Blue Bombers in the 99th Grey Cup at home.

 He announced his resignation as head coach of the Lions on December 5, 2011 to focus on his duties as general manager.

 In 2014, he was inducted into the Canadian Football Hall of Fame.